zethon/AshCoin/README.md

 * **Wallets**: Users can send coins from one wallet to another.
 * **Security**: Basic security.

 A lot of this project is based on [this Javascript tutorial](https://lhartikk.github.io/jekyll/update/2017/07/15/chapter0.html).
 However this project uses C++ (as of the writing of this I am using C++17, but hope to switch to C++20 soon).

-**NOTE**: This implementation is simply a fun project to help me learn more about blockchains and crypto currency. **I am by no means an expert in either**.

 ## Settings